 - Send them ultrasound pictures and other documentation from your pregnancy

 Try to understand where they are coming from and include them in their child’s development.

 6. Create (and Lean On) Your Support System

 It can be tough being a surrogate.
 Unless you know other surrogates, it’s easy to feel like you’re the only one who understands what you’re going through.

-Make sure the people involved in your surrogacy support system are 100 percent supportive of your decision.
-And don’t hesitate to ask them for something when you need it; acknowledging the reality of your situation is one of the crucial traits for a good surrogate.
+Make sure the people involved in your surrogacy support system are 100% supportive of your decision.
+And don’t hesitate to ask them for something when you need it; acknowledging the reality of your situation is one of the crucial traits of a good surrogate.
 That way, you can always receive the help you may need.

-You want to know one of the best ways to be a good surrogate mother?
-Take the time to enjoy the journey — and share your excitement with your intended parents, friends and family, and anyone who will listen!
+The best way to be a good surrogate mother is to take the time to enjoy the journey and share your excitement with your intended parents, friends and family, and anyone who wants to know about your experience!

-Want more tips to be a good surrogate mother?
+Want more tips on being a good surrogate mother?
 Contact a surrogacy professional today.